Skip to main content

 Women and Girls and Cultural Heritage

-— The first phase
+— The current phase

-The first phase of our research program (2019-2022) covers:
+The current phase of our research program (2023-2027) covers:

 1